Many people have unusual sensations just before a seizure starts.

 Generalized-onset seizures begin with abnormal discharges in a deep, central part of the brain and spread simultaneously to both sides of the brain.
 There is no aura.
 The seizure typically begins with an outcry.
 People then become unaware or lose consciousness.

-During generalized-onset seizures, people may do the following:
+During generalized-onset seizures, particularly generalized tonic-clonic seizures, people may do the following:

 Have severe muscle spasms and jerking throughout the body as muscles rapidly and repeatedly contract and relax

 Drool or froth at the mouth

 Lose control of the bladder and/or bowels